Tito Kayak: Raising of Puerto Rican flag at the United Nations

 On June 13, 2005, Kayak was arrested inside the United Nations headquarters in New York City after he attempted to switch the United Nations flag with the Puerto Rican one, while the United Nations Special Committee on Decolonization discussed the political status of Puerto Rico.
 He was subsequently (October 11, 2013) found not guilty by a Manhattan Criminal Court judge of the filed State charge but was fined $500 for trespassing.

 Arrest in Israel while in support of the Palestine cause

-On April 20, 2007, Kayak was arrested in Israel after he climbed a surveillance tower near Israel's West Bank separation barrier and planted a Palestinian flag in support of Palestine.
+On April 20, 2007, Kayak was arrested in Israel after he climbed a surveillance tower near Israel's West Bank apartheid wall and planted a Palestinian flag in support of Palestine.
 Kayak spent about five hours in the tower, before climbing down.
 After his arrest, Kayak stated that "All I did was to express my identification with the villagers against the wall which is believed to be evil and illegal by the whole world and many leaders like Nelson Mandela, Jimmy Carter and the United Nations".